 Airports are facing an increasing number of challenges and opportunities as they strive to expand energy resiliency.
 As an example, a growing use of electrical power for building systems may help airports achieve airport environmental goals.
 At the same time, they will be competing with their tenants, customers, and surrounding communities for that same electricity as demand grows for electricity to power everything from electric aircraft to electric ground vehicles, on the landside and the airside.
 Increased dependence on energy infrastructure will make airports more vulnerable to power disruptions, while upgrades to airports' power systems and the nation’s power grid will take time and come with significant costs.

-The objective of this project is to conduct an ACRP Insight Event to provide a forum for airports, stakeholders (e.g., airlines, concessionaires/tenants, service providers, utilities, government partners), and subject matter experts to discuss the key factors related to airport energy resiliency, encourage stakeholder engagement, learn about current practices and trends, and identify future research needs.
+The objective of this project is to conduct an in-person ACRP Insight Event for airport-industry practitioners, relevant stakeholders, and subject matter experts (SMEs) to discuss the key factors related to airport energy resiliency, encourage stakeholder engagement, learn about current practices and trends, and identify future research needs.

 Task descriptions are intended to provide a framework for conducting the project.
 ACRP is seeking the insights of proposers on how best to achieve the project objective.
 Proposers are expected to describe plans that can realistically be accomplished within the constraints of available funds and contract time.
 Proposals must present the proposers’ current thinking in sufficient detail to demonstrate their understanding of the issues and the soundness of their approach to meeting the project objective.